semgrep/semgrep-docs/docs/kb/semgrep-ci/github-upload-findings-in-security-dashboard.md

 If you run the alternate job and it fails with a "resource not accessible by integration" error, there are two possible causes.

-## Your repository's default workflow permissions are set to read-only
+## Your repository's workflow permissions are set to read-only

 Repository-level workflow permissions are set to `read-only` (default) unless they've previously been changed.
 Use of the `permissions` key within the workflow file does not override this setting.